storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 	•	Move Story Element to Trashcan
 	•	Restore Story Element from Trashcan
-	•	Add Scene to Story Narrative View (see Story Explorer and Story Narrator Views)Story Explorer and Story Narrator Views
+	•	Add Scene to Story Narrative View (see Story Explorer and Story Narrator Views)

 ### Tabs ###
 Tabs

-For most story element types, that Form contains multiple tabs.
+For most Story Element types, that Form contains multiple tabs.
 Clicking or touching a Tab name (the larger font) will switch to that tab’s content.

+Tabs allow you to easily switch between different sections of a form, rather than having to navigate through multiple separate pages or windows.
+A tab organizes and groups related information.

-In some cases (and particularly if you resize the StoryBuilder window down) not all tabs will show.
+In some cases (and particularly if you resize the StoryBuilder window smaller) not all tabs will show.
 In that case  the tabs will form a carousel you can scroll left or right by using the left or right arrows that appear at the edges of the tab area.

 ![][Tabs]